 Updates on Great Smoky Mountains National Park Reopening

 The Great Smoky Mountains National Park began reopening on May 9!
 The park will open in phases, the first including many of the trails and roads in the park.
 The first phase lasted 2 weeks.
 The second phase kicked off on May 19 with the opening of Clingmans Dome, and more continues to reopen.
+On Sept.
+3, the latest reopenings in the park will occur.
 Here is everything we know about the reopening: